 by Michael Shearn

-An acclaimed work on systematic investing that can help you avoid some of the common mistakes committed while making investments.
-The author adopts an easy-to-follow approach and provides a number of checklists to help readers identify what they are missing out on.
-Interestingly, the author offers a number of real-world examples of how to apply the principles of research enumerated here, enhancing its value for investors.
+An acclaimed work on systematic investing can help you avoid some of the common mistakes committed while making investments.
 Skillfully utilizing key factors, the author analyzes companies and evaluates their future growth potential while explaining how anyone can do the same with a little effort.
+The author adopts an easy-to-follow approach and provides several checklists to help readers identify what they are missing out on.
+Interestingly, the author offers several real-world examples of applying the principles of research enumerated here, enhancing its value for investors.

 by Sugata Ray

-A complete nuts and bolts guide to quantitative investing in equities, designed to help investors and professionals alike.
-The author provides a wide range of information and resources on portfolio rebalancing, market timing, benchmarks and stock screening and demonstrates each of the techniques with Equities Lab software.
-It might be of interest to note that this book comes with 20 weeks of free access to Equities Lab.
-Equipped with the right kind of knowledge, readers can make good use of this software to develop quantitative strategies suited to specific investment objectives and backtesttheir efficacy against historical data.
+A complete nuts and bolts guide to quantitative investing in equities, designed to help investors and professionals.
+The author provides a wide range of information and resources on portfolio rebalancingPortfolio RebalancingPortfolio Rebalancing is reallotment of the assets according to their performance in the past period and desired results.
+This is done by divesting in the low performing assets and investing more in the best performing ones., market timingMarket TimingMarket timing is the plan of buying and selling the securities on the basis of decisions made by financial investors.
+They do security analysis to earn a profit on selling and it is the action plan to cope up with the fluctuations in the market prices., benchmarks, and stock screening and demonstrates each technique with Equities Lab software.
+It might be interesting to note that this book comes with 20 weeks of free access to the Equities Lab.
+Equipped with the right kind of knowledge, readers can use this software to develop quantitative strategies suited to specific investment objectives and backtest their efficacy against historical data.

 #8 – Advanced Equity Derivatives: Volatility and Correlation